ildella/ildella-test-commons/README.md

 Or one can use this [template project](https://github.com/ildella/ildella-nodejs-template/) straight away.

-If you do not want to use my template project, which is reasonable, here's how to configure yours from scratchers
+If you do not want to use my template project, which is reasonable, here's how to configure yours from scratch.

   * A sample [eslint.rc](./.eslintrc.js)
   * A sample [jest.config.js](./jest.config.js)